 Operational infrastructure – Legacy old systems and processes caused trouble.

 How is the banking sector overcoming cloud adoption challenges?

-Due to the accelerated demand, the banking sector was compelled to look beyond the above-mentioned challenges and find solutions that can ease the cloud migration process.
+Due to the accelerated demand, the banking sector was compelled to look beyond the above-mentioned challenges and find solutions to ease cloud migration.
 Confidence presented by early adopters and the rise of cloud service providers also gave a much-awaited boost to the process.
-However, the shift from a traditional model to the cloud requires an organisation to inspect and identify obstacles in three key areas:
+However, the shift from a traditional model to the cloud requires an organization to inspect and identify obstacles in three key areas:

 - Comfort & Confidence